 After all, what’s “perfect”?
-No matter how amazing something is, there will always be a room for improvement.
-No matter how good you are in something, you can still be better.
+No matter how amazing something is, there will always be room for improvement.
+No matter how good you are at something, you can still be better.
 It comes to a point when we realize that there is no peak.
 All there is is growth and progress.
 Perfection, in our human experience, is technically unachievable.
-It may also be something that differs with perception.
+It may also be something that differs from perception.
 Someone may view something as figuratively perfect but others may not feel the same way.

 By being perfectionists, we find ourselves trying to achieve something that may not be possible.
-We refuse to put something out there, fearing judgement from others, fearing that our grammar is not correct enough, our layout and aesthetic not beautiful enough and so on.
+We refuse to put something out there, fearing judgment from others, fearing that our grammar is not correct enough, our layout and aesthetic not beautiful enough, and so on.
 It hampers our progress and we keep finding more and more things to change.
-It costs us our time, our peace of mind and most importantly, the improvement and experience that comes with allowing ourselves to be vulnerable.
+It costs us our time, our peace of mind, and most importantly, the improvement and experience that comes with allowing ourselves to be vulnerable.

 “It’s not the quest to achieve one perfect goal that makes you better, it’s the skills you develop from doing a volume of work.”

 Basically, as an example, if you want to be a successful Youtuber, you have two choices.
-You can either learn everything, buy all the equipment you see Youtube pros use, create that “perfect” video for months and finally post it, or you can start with what you have, learn with each video and make good progress by learning from your mistakes and honing your craft.
-This can be applied with everything, whether you are into art, business, even sports.
+You can either learn everything, buy all the equipment you see Youtube pros use, create that “perfect” video for months, and finally post it, or you can start with what you have, learn with each video, and make good progress by learning from your mistakes and honing your craft.
+This can be applied to everything, whether you are into art, business, or even sports.